Bo-Lennart/memory_game/docs/README.md

 # Bugs

 ## turnCard() not working
-During early stages of building the turnCard function the image that loaded after finding a match were correct.
-However it didn't work to turn new cards from there.
-This was due to the card array that is being pushed with the amounts of cards found, but didn't reset so the condition of 'pickedCardId.length < 2' was true and therefore the else condition could not load.
+During the early stages of building the turnCard function, the image that loaded after finding a match was correct.
+However, it didn't work to turn new cards from there.
+This was due to the card array id(info) that is being pushed with the amount of cards found inside another array where the info then is taken from.
+But didn't reset so the condition of 'pickedCardId.length < 2' was true,  therefore the else condition could not load.
 Error was fixed by resetting the value to an empty array inside the function that sets the pickedCardId value when 2 matches were found.
 * ![IMAGE ALT TEXT HERE](../docs/screenshots/bug_1.png)

 ## incrementAttempts() showing 'NaN'